z448/dropkg/README.md

 ##### Extracting .deb package:
-- Go into folder that contains .deb package and run `dropkg` without any option.
+- Go into directory that contains .deb package and run `dropkg` without any option.
 If there is more than one .deb file in current directory pass filename as first parameter `dropkg filename.deb`.
 ```bash
 $ ls
 myprg_1.0_iphoneos-arm.deb